Identification

 - Approved for services in the country of the request

-- Authorised by the PSU to carry out the transaction
+- Authorised by the end user to carry out the transaction

 eIDAS certificates, though crucial to identify a TPP, cannot be used to validate the authorisation status of the TPP at the time the transaction is taking place. eIDAS certificates are issued with a lifespan of one to two years and so cannot be relied upon to provide authorisation status, as the information can quickly become outdated.
 In addition, eIDAS certificates contain no information on passporting and so it is not clear whether the TPP is authorised to operate in another country.